naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ###Benchmark-2(Network centric):

 This benchmark measures the network throughput between two vm's using virtual switch on the same host.
-This mainly highlight the bottlenecks in kernel and virtual switch connecting the vm's.
+This mainly highlight the bottlenecks in quest kernel and virtual switch connecting the vm's.
 Networking in Jiny is based on the [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf).
-This benchmark gives the maxumum throughput in terms of packets per second at which one vm can send to second vm using the virtual switch in between.
+This benchmark gives the maxumum throughput in terms of packets per second(PPS) at which one vm can send to second vm using the virtual switch in between.

  - **Test Environment**:  In this benchmark, udp client and udp server socket applications are used to send and recv the udp packets from one vm to another. udp server acts like a reflector, responds back the same packet recvied from udp client. udp client counts the number of packet it got respond back from the server.
 The below test results shows the network thoughput(in terms of million packets processed per second(MPPS) on sending/recving side.The  tests mentioned in the table compares jiny/linux kernel througput using one of the two virtual switches.
  - **kernels** : Jiny kernel(2.x) , linux kernel(3.18) are used.